mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

 * Click "Sign in" on the homepage of Mural <https://www.mural.co/> and log in into your created Mural account and then choose the Mural Template named "Brainstorm & idea prioritization".
 You can find this template under this link <https://app.mural.co/template/94238f11-00b5-42c7-8374-b3dd7c7c0b76/ae150568-42bf-46cc-b205-2f4ba1bdb4ca>.

-* If you can't find the Mural Template on this link type in "Brainstorm & idea prioritization" in the field "Search".
+* If you can't find the Mural template on this link type in "Brainstorm & idea prioritization" in the field "Search".

 ![Search](/Phase_4_Ideate_Screenshots/01_Ideate_Search.PNG)